-A committee of Gates Center faculty will select highly qualified undergraduates to work full-time in laboratories located at the University of Colorado Anschutz Medical Campus in the Gates Center Summer Internship Program.
+A committee of Gates Center faculty and staff will select highly qualified undergraduates to work full-time in laboratories located at the University of Colorado Anschutz Medical Campus.

-- All undergraduate students that are in a science-related major and that are enrolled in an undergraduate program at the time of application are eligible to apply
+- The Gates Summer Internship Program (GSIP) is open to applicants from all backgrounds who are in a science-related major and are enrolled in an undergraduate program at the time of application.
+Former GSIP interns are encouraged to apply.

 - Interns are required to attend orientation, the GSIP seminar series and outreach activities.
 They must also present their work at the end of the internship at the poster session.